The Brownian transport map: Introduction

 Section \ref{sec:prem} contains the preliminaries necessary for this work including the definition of the Brownian transport map based on the F\"ollmer process.
 Section \ref{sec:causal} contains the construction of the F\"ollmer process and the analysis of its properties which then leads to the almost-sure contraction properties of the Brownian transport map.
 The main results in this section are contained in Theorem \ref{thm:causalmain}.
-Section \ref{sec:contrctlc} focuses on the setting where the target measure is log-concave with compact support and shows that, in this setting, we can bound the moments of the derivative of the Brownian transport map; the main result is Theorem \ref{thm:KLS}.
+Section \ref{sec:contrctlc} focuses on the setting where the target measure is log-concave with compact convex support and shows that, in this setting, we can bound the moments of the derivative of the Brownian transport map; the main result is Theorem \ref{thm:KLS}.
 In addition, section \ref{sec:contrctlc} contains a short explanation of the connection between stochastic localization and the F\"ollmer process.
 In section \ref{sec:funct} we use the almost-sure contraction established in Theorem \ref{thm:causalmain} to prove new functional inequalities.
-Specifically, we prove $\Psi$-log-Sobolev inequalities (which are generalizations of log-Sobolev inequalities), $q$-Poincar\'e inequalities (with $q$ an even integer), and isoperimetric inequalities.
 In addition, section \ref{sec:funct} contains our results on Stein kernels and their applications to central limit theorems.
 In section \ref{sec:CMcontract} we set up the preliminaries necessary for the study of contraction properties of transport maps on the Wiener space itself.
 In section \ref{sec:causal_strong} we show that causal optimal transport maps are not Cameron-Martin contractions even when the target measure is $\cc$-log-concave, for any $\cc$.
 Finally, section \ref{sec:opt} is devoted to optimal transport on the Wiener space.